© Getty Images

 All royal families must have some sort of rules to ensure they live up to the gravitas of their roles.
 Dignity and privacy are of the utmost importance to the British royals, and there are many protocols new members have to learn.
 It must have been a real culture shock for Kate Middleton and Meghan Markle!

-Many of the royal traditions make perfect sense, but some are totally bizarre and archaic.
+Many of the royal traditions followed up until now make perfect sense, but some are totally bizarre and archaic.
 Click through the gallery to see some of the most interesting customs of the British royal family.

 RECOMMENDED FOR YOU